01You Don't Need to Spend a Lot of Money to Get Your Drone Insured

 Did you know that you can even get a college Minor in Drone Aviation?
 At Dowling College, they have started a program towards a 12 credit minor.
 Although home insurance will not cover commercial or business use drone operation, when you are starting out with your drone on a personal level, taking courses can help you master the art of flying a drone, and eventually lead to a lot of great opportunities in the future.
 According to the New York Post, there are fewer than 4,000 licensed drone pilots in the U.S. In the future, job opportunities should be high in this field.

-07Understanding Extra Drone Insurance Protection Options
+07Understanding Extra Low Cost Drone Insurance Options

 Membership Associations Provide Drone Insurance at Low Cost With Benefits